-To understand how it works, let’s dive into the key advances, from P-cores and E-cores to the Intel® Thread Director.
+To see how it works, let’s dive into the key advances.

-12th Gen Intel® Core™ CPUs adapt to the ways you work and play.
-When gaming, the processor prevents background tasks from interrupting or using your high-performance cores.
-When working, it provides a smoother system-level experience while using demanding applications.
+13th Gen Intel® Core™ desktop processors adapt to the ways you work and play.
+When gaming, the processor prevents background tasks from interrupting or using high-performance cores, resulting in smoother gameplay.
+When you’re using your system for general computing tasks — like, say, working with 4K video while listening to some tunes and managing your channel — it provides a smoother system-level experience.

-12th Gen CPUs integrate two types of cores into a single die: performance-cores (P-cores) and efficient-cores (E-cores).
+13th Gen desktop processors integrate two types of cores into a single die: powerful Performance-cores (P-cores) and flexible Efficient-cores (E-cores).
+Both types of core have a different role.

-- Capable of hyper-threading, or running two software threads at once.
+- Capable of hyper-threading, which means running two software threads at once.

-- Physically smaller, with multiple E-cores fitting into the physical space occupied by one P-core.
+- Physically smaller, with multiple E-cores fitting into the physical space of one P-core.

 - Capable of running a single software thread.